 Independent research opportunities are available both on and off campus, in conjunction with the college or with local agencies.
 You can also help your fellow students with their research projects by participating in their studies.
-St. Mary’s has an active participant pool website for those who are interested.
-The website is updated regularly with research participants.
-Here, psychology students can earn course credit, extra credit or enter raffles to win prizes as well.
-Students planning research projects can also use the website to find participants.
+The Department of Psychology at St. Mary’s College of Maryland has an active research participant pool website for those who are interested.
+Here, psychology students can earn course credit, extra credit, or enter raffles to win prizes as well.

 Internships are a great way to add to your graduate school application, some even require them of their applicants.

-“Research experience and internships are key for being successful post-graduation, no matter what field of psychology you are interested in.” – Colleen Hughes ’13, Lab Manager for the Albarracin Social Action Lab at the University of Illinois at Urbana-Champaign
+“Research experience and internships are key for being successful post-graduation, no matter what field of psychology you are interested in.” – Colleen Hughes ’14, assistant research scientist for the Indiana University Department of Psychological and Brain Sciences